cactusdanny/CBR-PNK-CSB-Template/README.md

 1. While in your Custom System Builder game, go to "Game Settings".
 2. Click the "Configure Settings" button.
 3. Click the "Configure Additional Fonts" button.
-4. Fill in the following fonts one-by-one being sure to hit the "+ Add Font" button after each.
-They will appear in the list at the top of the Configure Additional Fonts window.
-Do not deviate from the following structure as it will break the CSS styling.
+4. Fill in the following font being sure to hit the "+ Add Font" to add it to the list.
+Do not deviate from the following as it will break the CSS styling.

-NOTE: Font files can be found in the "CBR-PNK-CSB-Template/Fonts" folder.
+NOTE: Font file can be found in the "CBR-PNK-CSB-Template/Fonts" folder.

 	Font 3: CBR+PNK Icons
 		Font Family: cbrpnkicons